Ashraful Haque (actor): Early life and career

 Haque hails from Goalpara in Assam.
 He graduated from National School of Drama in 1997 with specialisation in Acting.
 He started his career with critically acclaimed film, Behrupiya and had acted in over 30 films apart from his television serials and ad films.
 He had also performed in more than 30 plays.
-He has a his wife and a son.
+Haque is survived by his wife and a son.

 Illness and death

 He had a rare disorder called myelodysplastic syndrome and was undergoing treatment for sometime.
 He died on 17 February 2015 at the age of 46.